Lentil Soup (a Crudo)

 - If using canned lentils, add with the vegetables.

-- You can add 1 cup Italian capicollo ham (diced small).
+- You can add 1 cup Italian capicollo or regular ham (diced small).

 - I also like to add ½ cup (raw and rinsed) arborio or carnaroli rice for the last 20 minutes.